South Asian Canadians in British Columbia: Fraser Valley

 According to the 2021 census, the South Asian Canadian population in the Fraser Valley Regional District is 53,585 persons or 16.9 percent of the region's total population; an increase over the 2016 census count of 39,920 persons or 13.8 percent of the total population.

 The Abbotsford metropolitan area, in the Fraser Valley Regional District, has Canada's highest proportion of Indo-Canadians.
 In 2006 Abbotsford City had 23,355 South Asian visible minorities, and 23,615 persons indicated they had South Asian ethnic ancestry.
 As of November 2009 Punjabi Sikhs were the majority group within the Indo-Canadian population in Abbotsford, and the city also had small numbers of Indo-Canadian Hindus, Ismailis, other Muslims, and Christians.
 96% of the Indo-Canadians in Abbotsford were Punjabi at that time, and Punjabis originated from Doaba, Majha, Malwa, and other regions.
-As of 2006-2009 the Punjabi language was spoken by 39.3% of Abbotsford households, making it the second most-commonly spoken language at home after English.
+As of 2006 to 2009, the Punjabi language was spoken by 39.3% of Abbotsford households, making it the second most-commonly spoken language at home after English.

 Indo-Canadian settlement of Abbotsford began in 1905, and the existing residents of the community initially had a positive reception to the Indo-Canadians.
 The MSA Museum Society stated that only a few of the existing residents had anti-Indo-Canadian feelings and that "most of the community" had "not only tolerated but welcomed" the Indo-Canadians.
 Around 1911 the largest employer of Abbotsford Sikh people was the Tretheway family, the owner of the Abbotsford Lumber Company.
 The Hartnell Lumber Mill, which provided residential quarters, also employed large numbers of Indo-Canadians.
 In addition Indo-Canadians in Abbotsford worked in berry farms and in area businesses.
 The first permanent gurdwara and Canada's oldest still-standing gurdwara, the Gur Sikh Temple, was built in 1911 with lumber donated from the Trethewey family and opened on February 25, 1912.
 Prior to the construction of the gurdwara, Indo-Canadian Sikhs held services at a house in Maple Grove.
 The MSA Museum stated that according to the memory of Abbotsford resident Margaret Weir, the first Indo-Canadian baby in Abbotsford was born in 1912.
 Additional members of the ethnic group first arrived in the 1920s.